AmnonTamsut/Movie-Finder-App/README.md

 npm start
 ```

-4. Open [http://localhost:3000](http://localhost:3000) to view the app in your browser.
+4. Open [http://localhost:5173](http://localhost:5173) to view the app in your browser (port may vary).

 ## Usage